MessiasDevAJC/MessiasDevAJC/README.md

 ### Hi there 👋
+I am Full Stack Developer that has a background in finance ,financial management and graphic design.
 <!--
 **Contact** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.